rgdawson/Rgd.Stringlist/README.md

  Other:

     (1) This is based on Delphi's TStringlist implementation as of Delphi 12.
         If using with an older version of Delphi, you may need to remove refences to missing members that were not present in an ealier version of Delphi.

+    (2) Stringlist records can be "re-constructed"/reinitialized using:
+          MyStrings := Stringlist.Default
+            - Create a new default Stringlist MyStrings := Stringlist.Default(...)
+            - Create a new Stringlist with specified properties (like TStringlist constructors) MyStrings := Stringlist.Default(Strings1)
+            - Create a new TRgdStringlist with same properties as Strings1.

+        WARNING, DO NOT USE:  MyStrings := Default(Stringlist);
+          as this causes a memory leak as MyStringlist gets Initialized twice and finalized once and the original FData does not get freed.
+Not sure why yet, cuz I thought it should.
+          INSTEAD, use MyStrings := Stringlist.Default;}